vitalets/playwright-network-cache/README.md

 ## Features

-* Cache network requests automatically during test run
+- Automatically cache network requests during test execution
-* Store responses on filesystem in a straightforward structure
+- Save responses to the filesystem in a clear, organized structure
-* Modify cached responses in runtime
+- Modify cached responses dynamically during runtime
-* Reuse cache between test runs
+- Reuse cached data across multiple test runs
-* Inspect response bodies as a pretty formatted JSON
+- View response bodies in a pretty formatted JSON
-* No manual mock maintenance
+- Eliminate the need for manual mock management
-* No mess with HAR format, see [motivation](#motivation)
+- Avoid the complexity of the HAR format — see [motivation](#motivation)

 Example of cache structure:
 ```